hadysata/KFUPM-semester-progress-bar/README.md

 To clone this repo:

 1. Open a new `terminal`/`powershell` window.
-2. Move to the directory where you want Garage to be.
+2. Move to the directory where you want this project to be.
 For example:
    ```bash
    cd C:\Users\yourname\MyCoolNodeJsProjects
    ```